Mexico NOR Flash Market Size and Share

 By Density: Higher Densities Fuel Automotive Innovation

 The 64 Mbit-and-less bracket carried 26.85% of 2024 units thanks to kiosks, printers, and basic IoT nodes.
 However, greater than 256 Mbit devices are rising 7.71% CAGR as over-the-air firmware payloads scale and graphical clusters embed high-resolution assets.
-Automotive domain controllers already integrate two 512 Mbit dies in redundancy to uphold ASIL-B boot schemes, lifting the Mexico NOR Flash Memory market share for high-density parts in 2024.
+Automotive domain controllers already integrate two 512 Mbit dies in redundancy to uphold ASIL-B boot schemes, lifting the Mexico NOR flash market share for high-density parts in 2024.

 Mid-tier 128-Mbit ranges remain popular where code bases grow but BOM ceilings stay tight.
 In displays, OEMs are testing serial NAND as a cost alternative past 512 Mbit, yet NOR endures for deterministic read latency.
 Hence, density mix shifts illustrate escalating software complexity rather than simple volume economics.